ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/01_CUT&RUN.md

 ## Spike-in Normalization & Scaling Factor

 Because CUT&RUN has such a low background signal, traditional normalization methods (like total read count) can be misleading.
 It is critical to normalize using spike-in DNA (usually E. coli or yeast DNA added during the protocol).
-For a deeper dive into the theory behind this, see the section on [Spike-in Normalization](../02_Mapping_&_Alignment/03_post-alignment_processing.md) of this repository.
+For a deeper dive into the theory behind this, see the section on [Spike-in Correction](../02_Mapping_&_Alignment/03_post-alignment_processing.md) of this repository.

+In CUT&RUN, we normalize technical variations by calculating a **Scaling Factor** for each sample:

+Scaling Factor = max spike-in reads across all samples / sample spike-in reads

+​This normalizes technical variations between samples, since the apike-in  DNA goes through the same processes as the samples themselves.
+If spike-in fails for a sample (very low counts), scaling may produce extreme inflation and should be excluded.